equinor/ops-actions/docs/best-practices.md

     AZURE_CORE_OUTPUT: none
   ```

-  Some Azure CLI commands may output secrets.
+  This is to prevent Azure CLI commands from outputting secrets.
 Output can be explicitly enabled for commands that require it by using the [`--output` global parameter](https://learn.microsoft.com/en-us/cli/azure/azure-cli-global-parameters?tabs=tabid-1#--output-global-parameter).

 ## Naming conventions